equalitie/ouinet/README.md

-After an injector has finished starting, you may want to use the shell container to inspect and note down the contents of `injector/endpoint-*` (injector endpoints) and `injector/cache-*` (cache index keys) to be used by clients.
+After an injector has finished starting, you may want to use the shell container to inspect and note down the contents of `injector/endpoint-*` (injector endpoints) and `injector/ed25519-public-key` (public key for HTTP signatures) to be used by clients.
 The injector will also generate a `tls-cert.pem`  file which you should distribute to clients for TLS access.
 Other configuration information like credentials can be found in `injector/ouinet-injector.conf`.

 To start the injector in headless mode, you can run: